Abhiricky1992/mae3185Notes/appnA/sec04/helloWorld.md

 # Hello World!
 This section explains how the software installed so far can be used to compile a code for the microcontroller.
+Instructions are given for [MacOS](helloWorld.md#macos) and [Windows/Linux](helloWorld.md#windowslinux).

 ## MacOS
 - Create a folder with any name you like on the desktop.